quark-mcu/qmsi/README.rst

 This release has been validated with the following hardware:

 * Intel® Quark™ Microcontroller SE Series.
+* Intel® Quark™ Microcontroller SE Development Platform.
 * Intel® Quark™ Microcontroller D2000 Series.
 * Intel® Quark™ Microcontroller D2000 Development Platform.

 External Dependencies
 *********************

-* The IAMCU toolchain (i586-intel-elfiamcu) is required to build the source code.
+* The ISSM toolchain is required to build the source code.
+It provides both the IAMCU and the ARCMCU toolchains (i586-intel-elfiamcu and arc-elf32, respectively).
 * OpenOCD is required to flash applications and ROM files onto the SoC.
 * GDB is optional, it is used as a supplement to OpenOCD for debugging.
 * `Intel® System Studio for Microcontrollers <https://software.intel.com/en-us/intel-system-studio-microcontrollers>`_ is optional.